 - Log-in with your details, follow any welcome prompts, and you should soon be offered a list of VPNs to connect to

-- Pick the country you want your computer to change location and click the appropriate button – the screenshot above shows my Macbook on holiday in Switzerland
+- Pick the country you want your computer to change location and click the appropriate button – the screenshot above shows how this looks on ExpressVPN

 - That’s it – it may take a few seconds, but your chosen VPN’s servers will do the grunt work for you and give you a new IP address